AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/profile.md

 >[!SUCCESS]
 >
+>You have now set up your app to update attributes of profiles in the Edge Network and (when set up) with Adobe Experience Platform.
+>
->You have now set up your app to update attributes of profiles in the Edge Network and (when set up) with Adobe Experience Platform.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).
+>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).

 Next: **[Use Places](places.md)**